tantk/unocard/README.md

 ##A summary of the issues with this project:

-*1.Screen is not really designed to be view on mobile device , an issue with css *2.Websocket is not working correctly
+* Screen is not really designed to be view on mobile device , an issue with css
+* Websocket is not working correctly

-*3.Game logic is not implemented
+* Game logic is not implemented

-*4.Player name cannot be customized , to be fixed by in html by moving the text box away from the nav to section
+* Player name cannot be customized , to be fixed by in html by moving the text box away from the nav to section

-*5.Create game page and join game page is seperated, does not really feel like a single page application, to be combined in the future.
+* Create game page and join game page is seperated, does not really feel like a single page application, to be combined in the future.

-*6.Javascript is very messy
+* Javascript is very messy

 It was seperated in the beginning because we wanted a seperated project, one for a full jave ee server, other is a html5 application.